liufqing/Yolov5-segmentation-ncnn/README.md

 # Yolov5 Segmentation with NCNN

-> This branch is for ID card recognition and rotation
+> This branch is specifically made for ID card recognition and rotation.

 ![cmnd](./output/test.jpg)

-## Setup

-Setup for windows 10, using visual studio 2022.
-Refer to [build](./build/build.md)
+---

 ## How to run

 1. Put NCNN model (.bin and .param) to the "models" folder.
 2. Put inference image to "input" folder
 3. Put class names text file ( *.txt ) to "data" folder ( See the tree below )
-4. Run yolov5-seg.exe in cmd ( assumed that the *.bin and*.param are both in models folder )
+4. Run yolov5-seg.exe in cmd ( assumed that the *.bin and *.param are both in models folder )

 ```
 +---data